luisliz/DBEmergencySystem/README.md

 # DBEmergencySystem
-The Database project made by Luis Liz, Yeniel and Jorge
+The Database project made by Luis Liz, Yeniel Diaz and Jorge Vega

 # Important notes
 UI Can be found in https://github.com/luisliz/DBEmergencyUI